If your pain doesn't improve with self-care measures, your doctor might suggest some of the following treatments.

 The types of drugs that might be prescribed for sciatica pain include:

 - Anti-seizure medications

-Once your acute pain improves, your doctor or a physical therapist can design a rehabilitation program to help you prevent recurrent injuries.
-This typically includes exercises to help correct your posture, strengthen the muscles supporting your back and improve your flexibility.
+Once your acute pain improves, your doctor or a physical therapist can design a rehabilitation program to help you prevent future injuries.
+This typically includes exercises to correct your posture, strengthen the muscles supporting your back and improve your flexibility.

-This option is usually reserved for times when the compressed nerve causes significant weakness, bowel or bladder incontinence or when you have pain that progressively worsens or doesn't improve with other therapies.
+This option is usually reserved for when the compressed nerve causes significant weakness, loss of bowel or bladder control, or when you have pain that progressively worsens or doesn't improve with other therapies.
 Surgeons can remove the bone spur or the portion of the herniated disk that's pressing on the pinched nerve.

 - Hsu PS, et al. Lumbosacral radiculopathy: Pathophysiology, clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed June 16, 2015.